 An action-oriented network of Scotland's emerging and existing leaders working together to build a world leading sustainable economy.

-Part of the Scottish Government Hydro Nation Programme, The Hydro Nations Entrepreneur Programme is an opportunity for people in Scotland's water sector to collaborate with each other and some of the top water entrepreneurs and leaders from across the nation to build a world leading sustainable economy.
+Supported by the Scottish Government Hydro Nation Programme, The Hydro Nations Leadership Series is an opportunity for people in Scotland's water sector to collaborate with each other and some of the top water entrepreneurs and leaders from across the nation to build a world leading sustainable economy.

 The programmes are designed for people working in and around the water sector

 A recurring year long programme of both regional and international programmes

 An ecosystem where individuals and organisations learn from experts and each other to accelerate their work and connect this to the knowledge and mindset the water sector will require from them in the future.

 "We want to bring ambitious minds together and provide them with the leadership skills and right mindset to stimulate innovation and identify opportunities for collaboration in Scotland's world leading circular economy”

 Jim Panton, President, Institute of Water: Scotland

 The linear “take, make, dispose” way of doing things belongs in the past.
 It’s time to usher in an economic system that’s both restorative and regenerative.
 Our speakers will share examples of best practice and bring to life the opportunities that the circular economy represents for individuals, business and society.